 A Clean Gun is a Happy Gun

-No matter what we use them for, if you need to depend on your gun it needs to be well kept and in good shape.
+No matter what we use them for, if you need to depend on your gun, it needs to be well-kept and in good shape.
 One of the quickest ways for a gun to fail you is if it becomes dirty.
-If you gun fails, you instantly go from having a high powered, ranged weapon to a large club.
+If your gun fails, you instantly go from having a high-powered, ranged weapon to a large club.

 You cannot afford to stake your life on a dirty gun!